Available courses

 Supporting People with Health Conditions into Work: Individual Placement and Support (IPS)

 On this course, you will learn how IPS is an effective way of supporting those with mental health and other health problems into paid employment and why it’s important.
-You will explore the role of the employment specialist, and learn the main IPS principles and best practices to help your clients reach their full potential, and feel supported throughout their employment journey.
+You will explore the role of the employment specialist, and learn the main IPS principles and best practices to help your clients reach their full potential.

 Supporting Individuals with Health Conditions into Work: The Role of the Clinical Team